-Dropping a pick is a common concern.
-Some innovative pick makers have added ridges, holes, or friction coating to make their picks easier to grip.
+Since dropping a pick is a common concern, some innovative pick makers have added ridges, holes, or friction coating to make their picks easier to grip.

 Synthetic picks go by a variety of names, but most of them are proprietary names for plastic.
 They are the most common picks available and come in a multitude of shapes and thicknesses.
 Most of them are light and inexpensive.